hitoshi-watase/sercrod/docs/reference/directives/print.md

 Core behavior of `*print` and `n-print`:

-- Nablla reads the expression from the attribute (`*print` or `n-print`).
+- Sercrod reads the expression from the attribute (`*print` or `n-print`).
-- The expression string is optionally normalized by `normalizeTpl` if it is defined on the Nablla class (otherwise it is used as is).
+- The expression string is optionally normalized by `normalizeTpl` if it is defined on the Sercrod class (otherwise it is used as is).
 - The expression is evaluated with `eval_expr(expr, scope, { el: node, mode: "print" })` or `mode: "n-print"`.
 - The result value `v` is normalized:

-  - If `v` is `null`, `undefined`, or `false`, Nablla treats it as an empty value.
+  - If `v` is `null`, `undefined`, or `false`, Sercrod treats it as an empty value.
-  - For any other value, Nablla uses it as is.
+  - For any other value, Sercrod uses it as is.

-- The value is passed to `Nablla._filters.text`:
+- The value is passed to `Sercrod._filters.text`:

   - Default `text` filter simply returns `String(raw ?? "")`.